damiancipolat/Dynamicy-Type-Check-in-js/README.md

 - Type-check: https://www.npmjs.com/package/type-check
 - Fish-type: https://www.npmjs.com/package/fish-type-js my own NPM custom module :P

-Go to the next link to see how to use this modules.
+Go to the next link to see how to use this modules https://github.com/damiancipolat/dynamicy-type-check-in-js/blob/master/Techniques.md

 #### Using only JS:
 - Go to the next link to see 3 differents way to handle type check